Understanding Evolution

 “As this whole volume is one long argument… “

-While enjoying international popularity, popularity with his colleagues at The Royal Society differed.
+While enjoying international popularity, he was less popular among his colleagues at The Royal Society.

 Royal Society Colleagues

 Royal SocietyThe Royal Society, co-founded by Francis Bacon in 1660, remains the first and longest-running scientific organization in Western Civilization.
-As the organization to differentiate science from the influences of philosophy, the Society emerged as a cornerstone institution guiding the Scientific Revolution.
+As the organization that distinguished science from the influence of philosophy, the Society emerged as a cornerstone institution guiding the Scientific Revolution.
 The Society sets standards and recognizes and awards scientific advancements.

 Darwin Then and Now Logo